baj12/scShinyHub/README.md

 * `useCells`
   cells selected using the user interface.

-* `gbm`
+* `scEx`
-  data structure from cellranger that holds the original unmodified count data.
+  data structure of class singleCellExperiment that holds the original unmodified count data.
 Contains only the genes/cells that have been selected.

 * `featureDataReact`
   feature data with gene name mappings.
 Contains only the genes/cells that have been selected.